What Does This Mean for People Addicted to Meth and Heroin?

 Is Recovery from Meth and Opioid Use Impossible?

 Although clinicians need to conduct more studies, Tsui and her team suspect that the answer is in the use of buprenorphine for opioid addiction.
-In fact, they’re interested in learning more about how to approach treating an addiction to methamphetamine and opioids.
+They’re interested in learning more about how to approach treating addiction to methamphetamine and opioids.

 While buprenorphine is an evidence-based medicine for heroin addiction, no similar medicines exist for meth addiction.
 That’s because clinicians haven’t been able to develop one yet.
 Consequently, it can be more difficult to remain in treatment for patients addicted to meth and opioids.

 Addiction doctors can treat the symptoms of meth abuse, withdrawal, and recovery with what’s available now.
 With NIDA funding research into this very subject, pharmaceutical solutions are imminent for meth addiction.